by Willow Support & Polyclinic Dr. Obad

 Pulse oximetry testing

-Pulse oximetry is a noninvasive test that measures the oxygen saturation level of your blood.
-It provides crucial information about how well oxygen is being transported to the parts of your body furthest from your heart, such as your arms and legs.
+Pulse oximetry is a non-invasive test that measures the oxygen saturation level of your blood, providing crucial information about how well oxygen is being transported to the parts of your body furthest from your heart, such as your arms and legs.

 It is a valuable tool for quickly and accurately assessing oxygen levels in the blood, helping healthcare providers make informed decisions about diagnosis and treatment.

-Monitoring Oxygen Levels: It helps monitor the oxygen levels in patients with conditions that affect blood oxygen levels, such as chronic obstructive pulmonary disease (COPD), asthma, pneumonia, lung cancer, anaemia, heart attack, heart failure, and congenital heart disease.
+Monitoring Oxygen Levels: It helps in monitoring the oxygen levels in patients with conditions that affect blood oxygen levels, such as chronic obstructive pulmonary disease (COPD), asthma, pneumonia, lung cancer, anemia, heart attack, heart failure, and congenital heart disease.

-Assessing Treatment Effectiveness: Doctors use it to evaluate the effectiveness of treatments such as supplemental oxygen therapy or ventilators.
+Assessing Treatment Effectiveness: Doctors use it to evaluate how well treatments, such as supplemental oxygen therapy or ventilators, are working.

 Detecting Hypoxemia: It quickly detects hypoxemia (low blood oxygen levels), which can be critical in emergency situations.

-Pre-Surgical and Post-Surgical Monitoring: It monitors oxygen levels during and after surgical procedures that require sedation.
+Pre-Surgical and Post-Surgical Monitoring: It is used to monitor oxygen levels during and after surgical procedures that require sedation.

 Evaluating Physical Activity: It assesses how well a patient tolerates increased physical activity and whether they need supplemental oxygen during exercise.